-Where those conducting espionage turn themselves in or make meritorious contributions, they may be punished leniently, have their sentence commuted or have punishment waived; where there are major meritorious contributions rewards are given.
+Where those conducting espionage turn themselves in or make meritorious services, they may be punished leniently, have their sentence commuted or have punishment waived; where there are major meritorious services rewards are given.

 Article 28: Prosecution may be avoided for those coerced or induced to participate in hostile or espionage organizations abroad, who engage in activities which endanger the national security of the People's Republic of China, but promptly and truthfully explain the circumstances to an organ of the People's Republic of China based overseas, or, upon reentering the territory, either directly or through their unit, promptly and truthfully explain the circumstances to a state security organ or public security organ.

 Article 29: Where a person clearly knows of another person's criminal espionage conduct, but when state security organs investigate relevant circumstance or gather relevant evidence refuses to provide it, punishment is given by their work unit or the competent authorities at the level above; or the state security organs may give administrative detention of up to 15 days.
 Where a crime is constituted, pursue criminal responsibility in accordance with law.

 Article 30: Where violence or threats are used to obstruct state security organs' lawful performance of their tasks, pursue criminal responsibility in accordance with law.